directus-labs/guest-authoring/directus-django/integrating directus in django.md

 By default, new collections are not accessible to the public.
 Navigate to Settings -> Access Control -> Public and give Read access to the Global collection.

-In your Django project, create a file named directus_integration.py in the main app directory.
+In your Django project, create a file named directus_integration.py in the blog app directory.
 In this file, write functions to handle data fetching:

 ```python